adopted-ember-addons/ember-infinity/README.md

 {{infinity-loader scrollable="#content"}}
 ```

-You can optionally pass in a jQuery style selector string.
-If it's not a string,
-scrollable will default to using the window for the scroll binding.
+You can optionally pass in a CSS style selector string.
+If not present, scrollable will default to using the window.
+This is useful for scrollable areas that are constrained in the window.

 * **triggerOffset**